The terms on which this service will be undertaken are set out below.

 If we fail to comply with these terms and we are responsible for loss or damage that you suffer, that is a foreseeable result of our breaking this contract, or our failing to use reasonable care and skill, then we may be liable for those losses or damages.
 We are not responsible for any loss or damage that is not foreseeable.

-Our maximum liability to you for our negligence or any other breach or fault on our part arising in connection with the service shall be limited to ten times the cost of the survey and in any case, no more than the sum insured which is £250,000.00
+Our maximum liability to you for our negligence or any other breach or fault on our part arising in connection with the service shall be limited to five times the cost of the survey and in any case, no more than the sum insured which is £250,000.00

 We do not exclude or limit in any way our liability to you where it would be unlawful to do so.
 This includes liability for death or personal injury caused by our negligence or the negligence of our employees, agents or subcontractors.